Speak to one of our Designers.

-When should you give an eternity ring?
-There are no rules, but most are given to mark an important event in Life.
+There are no rules, but traditionally it is to mark an important milestone in Life.

-An eternity ring traditionally sits alongside the engagement ring and wedding ring, so it needs to be chosen with this in mind when choosing it.
+An eternity ring traditionally sits alongside the engagement ring and wedding ring, so you should keep this in mind when choosing it.
 All three should complement one another.

-A full-eternity ring has stones set all around the band, so that when you turn the ring there is no beginning or end to the row of diamonds in it, symbolising eternity.
+A full-eternity ring has stones set all around the band, so that when you turn the ring there is no beginning or end to the row of diamonds This symbolises eternity.
 A half-eternity ring has diamonds set on the top half only, with the back of the ring left plain.

 As jewellery designers and bespoke jewellers we design and make eternity rings to individual commission we are able to offer not just full eternity and half eternity rings but also say 60% or 70% eternity rings where the diamonds go slightly past the half-way point, allowing for some twisting of the ring before plain metal starts to show.

 Emerald-cut and Asscher cut diamonds are perfect for a classic eternity ring, but for something more unusual and contemporary, you could consider an eternity ring with marquise diamonds or perhaps pear-shape diamonds.

 We offer free design consultations.
-If you would like to discuss ideas for a bespoke eternity ring, please call us, or just fill in this Contact Form.
+If you would like to discuss ideas for bespoke eternity ring please get in touch.
+Just fill in this Contact Form.